-Comments about people who trained me and from whom I have learned At Ohio State, I received pathology training from a variety of people.
+At Ohio State, I received pathology training from a variety of people.
 I'm sure I will fail to mention some, so I apologize.
 But the following are ones who had significant impact on me: Don Senshauser, Emerrich von Haam, Nobuhisa "Nobi" Baba, Kitty Claussen, Leona Ayers, Leopold Liss, Alan Yates, Dieter Assor, Bill Holiday, John Neff, NT Shah, Melanie Kennedy, Hari Sharma, Tom Stephenson, and Adelaide "Heidi" Koestner.
 Adelaide's husband's name was Adelbert and we used to tell jokes that any boy or girl children by them should be named Adaboy and Adagirl.
 A fellow pathology resident named Joel Lucas and I used to have a lot of laughs.
 A man named Elwin Poe was the non-physician head of the autopsy service and functioned as a pathology assistant and taught us a lot about the autopsy.
 I think he sells wine now near Columbus, Ohio.

 At FCME, my mentors were Robert "Bob" Rutherford Stivers, MD; John Feegel, MD, JD, and Saleh A. Zaki, MD, PhD.
 Stivers was practical and to the point.
-He was a nice guy with a good sense of humor.
 Feegel, also being a lawyer, was the most legalistic and liked to write novels.
 Zaki concentrated on thinking about one's cases and the issues they raise.
 Feegel used to tell me "it does not have to be the truth, it only has to make sense."
 He offered that advice for tough cases, such as trying to reconstruct the sequence of multiple gunshot wounds.
 One can come up with a plausible sequence which may be useful, but which may not actually be the absolute truth.
 I think he was emphasizing the role and usefulness of opinion rather than absolute fact.
 Near the end of my fellowship, I wasn't making much money and local jobs were not particularly attractive.
 I asked Feegel why he didn't quit and let me have his job, because he had other sources of income.
 He quit and I took on his staff position.
 Nice guy.
 Stivers and Feegel are now deceased and Zaki is retired and has taken up travelling.
 We also had a great investigative staff while I was training.
 At the time, they were Fulton County Police Sergeants assigned to the medical examiner's office, and they included John Cameron (deceased), Richard Eskew (deceased), Don Pike (deceased), Hugh Haynes (deceased), Jeri Hendrix, and Eugene Horton.
 I learned a lot from all of those guys who were always more than willing to take me to scenes and explain the way things work, and provide a good sense of humor and friendship at work.